microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 In this example, there is no additional context needed to invoke the python developer gptool.
 In other cases, the gpspec file will contain links to additional context elements, such as markdown, code files, etc.

+## gpvm - A Framework for Executing gpspecs and gptools

+Every system that interacts with a foundation model includes layers that transform user input into a prompt that can be processed by the foundation model, and layers that transform the output of the foundation model into a form that is useful to the user.

+- gpvm is a runtime environment that:
+    -   Captures the context defined by the gpspec
+    -   Executes whatever code is present in the gptool (in the example above, the variables CODE and TASK are defined by executing JavaScript code)
+    -   Expands the gpspec and natural language of the gptool into a prompt that can be processed by the foundation model
+    -   Sends the results to the AI model
+    -   Processes the results on return to update the user context (which might include creating files, updating files, generating user feedback, etc.)

+Unlike many AI model orchestration frameworks, such as Semantic Kernel, gpvm does not leverage the model to do chain-of-thought reasoning or utomatically stage multiple invocations of the AI model during its execution. gptools currently relies on the user to choose and invoke the appropriate gptool as needed.

 ## gptools Extension to VS Code

 We believe that human oversight of AI models is essential to their effective use.
 To support this, we have created a VS Code extension that allows a user to interact with a gpspec and gptool in a natural way.